maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/register-to-vote/do-i-have-to-register-again.md

 - Move to a different address.
 - Change your name.
 - Wish to change political parties or to register with no party preference.
-- Were removed from the registration rolls while in prison or on parole for the conviction of a felony.
+- Were removed from the registration rolls while in state or federal prison for the conviction of a felony.